isomerpages/moe-greenridgesec/_signature-programmes/Learning for Life Programme.md

 - provisions of platforms for values-in-action initiatives within and beyond the school;
 - opportunities for students’ self-initiated improvement projects and student-led events and programmes within and outside the school; and

-<b>Tier 1</b> encompasses leadership development that engages and strengthens all their students in developing their awareness of community and leadership knowledge, competencies and attitudes to better serve the community.<br>
+<b>Tier 1</b> encompasses leadership development that engages and strengthens all students in developing their awareness of community and leadership knowledge, competencies and attitudes to better serve the community.<br>

 <b>Tier 2</b> leadership development programme empowers selected students who exhibit greater interest or aptitude to lead in actively engaging the community.
 LLP-CYL is infused into the existing curriculum and programmes, strengthening the programme process and outcomes.